Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 * `NewCode` signifies new code being added to an account
 * `Touch` signifies touching an account for the first time.

 All these are logged as atomic state change entries.
-[C++ note to self: `auto&` means working with mutable original items]
+[C++ note to self: `auto&` means when you want to work with original items and may modify them.]

 Through this exercise we could understand the rollback mechanism of the EVM.
 For future work I will be looking more deeply into the Ethereum yellowpaper and try and understand the various other workflows inside the EVM.